derekc97/webproduction2/README.md

 # webproduction2
-This is my Web Production 2 repo, I still don't know what I'm doing.
+This is my Web Production 2 repo.
+Early Projects from school including Pokedex reading API.